Tutedhara: Royal inscriptions

 Royal tutedhara with inscriptions in 15 languages.
 The holes in the stone reveal its former function as a drinking fountain.

 The best known jahru is the one that was built into the white wall of the old royal palace on Kathmandu Durbar Square at Sundari Chowk.
 Sundari Chowk is one of the palace courtyards with a water spout.
 The reservoir would be filled with water from the spout through holes that could be accessed from the inside of the courtyard.
 The water could be tapped from the outer wall.

 Corner of royal tutedhara with European texts.
 The beginning of the word AVTOMNE is on the other side.

 Inscriptions on the steps of the Jagannath Temple.
 The square hole reveals the former function of the stone.

 Father Giuseppe, an Italian Capuchin missionary, Prefect of the Roman Mission, described the jahru in 1799 in his "Account of the Kingdom of Nepal":

 In a wall of the royal palace of Cat'hmandu, which is built upon the court before the palace, there is a great stone of a single piece, which is about fifteen feet long, and four or five feet thick: on the top of this great stone there are four square holes at equal distances from each other.
 In the inside of the wall they pour water into the holes, and in the courtside, each hole having a closed canal, every person may draw water to drink.
 At the foot of the stone is a large ladder, by which people ascend to drink.

-On the outside, the stone is inscribed with a poem dedicated to the goddess Durga, written in 15 different languages, including Nepali, Persian, French, Greek and Arabic.
+On the outside, the stone is inscribed in 15 different languages, including Nepali, Persian, French, Greek and Arabic.
 King Pratap Malla (1624-1674 AD), renowned for his linguistic abilities, set up this inscription in 1654.
 From the end of the 5th to the beginning of the 6th line the inscription reads: AVTOMNE WINTER L'HIVERT (French for autumn, Dutch, English or German for winter and French for winter).
-According to legend, people who could understand the poem would receive milk, instead of water, from the tutedhara.
+According to legend, people who could understand the verse would receive milk, instead of water, from the tutedhara.
 According to another popular belief, a large treasure is hidden beneath the palace and the key to obtaining this treasure is hidden in the inscription.

 Close by, there are more tutedharas inscribed by Pratap Malla.
 These were already out of commission by 1654: eight stone tanks were used as steps to the Jagannath Temple.
 These too carry poetry dedicated to Durga.